-Niamh McGuinness, PhD – Senior Analyst, CTT, Privacy Analytics Inc.
+An article by Niamh McGuinness, Senior Analyst, CTT, Privacy Analytics

 Just over a year ago, Health Canada stipulated that all clinical trials documents needed to make their way onto its designated portal.
 And, like those entering a portal in popular fiction, everyone in the industry wondered what the effect would be, what the future would look like.

 Today, a little over one year in, it’s worth looking at precisely where this portal has taken us.
 Where are we now?
 Where will we go from here?

 Need a refresher?
 Read our Early Impact of Health Canada’s New Guidelines

 Health Canada PRCI dossiers: a year in review